Grade 2 at St. Patrick's

 Grade 2 Highlights:

-First Reconciliation; First Communion; Small Reading Groups; two math groups; Eighth Grade Buddies (who come to read with us, do special projects, and help to guide us in church on Wednesdays); Fun-Day Fridays!
+First Reconciliation; First Communion; Small Reading Groups (1:8 ratio); Small Math Groups (1:14 ratio); Eighth Grade Buddies (who come to read with us, do special projects, and help to guide us in church on Wednesdays); and so much more!

 - Explain the meanings of selected parables and miracles